sensu/sensu-docs/content/sensu-go/6.8/catalog/build-private-catalog.md

 ## Generate the private catalog

 With a validated repository, you can generate your private catalog locally.
-The `generate` subcommand generates the static API in a temporary directory, `/tmp/generated-api/`.
+The `generate` subcommand generates the static API in a temporary directory, `/tmp/generated-api/`:

-Replace <REPO_NAME> with the name of your local repository of integrations and run this command:

 {{< code shell >}}
-../catalog-api/catalog-api <REPO_NAME> generate
+../catalog-api/catalog-api catalog generate
 {{< /code >}}

 To specify a different temporary directory, use the `--temp-dir` command line flag:

 {{< code shell >}}
-../catalog-api/catalog-api <REPO_NAME> generate --temp-dir /tmp/2523661925/release
+../catalog-api/catalog-api catalog generate --temp-dir /tmp/2523661925/release
 {{< /code >}}

 ## Publish the static API to an endpoint